List of Game & Watch games: Flagman

-Flagman (originally known as Flag Man in North America) was released in the Silver series on June 5, 1980.
+Flagman (known as Flag Man in North America) was released in the Silver series on June 5, 1980.
 It is a single-screen single-player game.

 The object is to repeat the pattern of numbers on the flags held up by the on-screen character Mr. Game & Watch.
 A life is lost each time the player pushes the wrong button or hits the correct number too late.
 The game ends when three lives are lost.
 Game B requires the character to push the right number as quickly as possible, before time runs out.

 Flagman was recreated in Game Boy Gallery for Game Boy and Game & Watch Gallery 3 for Game Boy Color.
 A version of Flagman becomes available in Wario Land II once the player has achieved 100% completion of the game.
 It is included in WarioWare: Touched! as a microgame called Flagman Game & Watch.
-It was recreated as a DSiWare game that was released for Nintendo DSi on July 15, 2009 in Japan, on April 19, 2010 in the United States and April 23, 2010 in Europe; and for Nintendo 3DS on July 7, 2011 in Europe.
+It was recreated as a DSiWare game that was released for Nintendo DSi on July 15, 2009 in Japan, on April 19, 2010 in the United States and on April 23 in Europe; and for Nintendo 3DS on July 7, 2011 in Europe.

 In the Super Smash Bros. series, Mr. Game & Watch has an attack which has him hit opponents with a flag, referencing Flagman.

 Vermin

-Vermin (originally known as The Exterminator in North America) was released in the Silver series on July 10, 1980 with 500,000 units sold.
+Vermin (originally released as The Exterminator in North America) was released in the Silver series on July 10, 1980 with 500,000 units sold.
 It is a single-screen single-player game.

 In Vermin, moles pop out of the ground and try to get into the player's garden.
 The player has to hit the moles with a hammer to keep them out of the garden.

-Vermin was recreated in Game Boy Gallery and Game & Watch Gallery for Game Boy and Game & Watch Gallery 2 for Game Boy Color.
+Vermin was recreated in Game Boy Gallery for Game Boy and Game & Watch Gallery 2 for Game Boy Color.
 In WarioWare, Inc.: Mega Microgame$!, there is a microgame called "Vermin" in which Wario has to whack a mole with a hammer.
-It was recreated as a DSiWare game that was released for Nintendo DSi on July 15, 2009 in Japan, on April 5, 2010 in the United States and April 9, 2010 in Europe; and for Nintendo 3DS on July 7, 2011 in Europe.
+It was recreated as a DSiWare game that was released for Nintendo DSi on July 15, 2009 in Japan,on April 5, 2010 in the United States and on April 9 in Europe; and for Nintendo 3DS on July 7, 2011 in Europe.
+A Legend of Zelda-themed version is included in the Game & Watch: The Legend of Zelda edition as part of The Legend of Zelda 35th Anniversary.

 In the Super Smash Bros. series, Mr. Game & Watch has several attacks which has him hit opponents on either side with two hammers, referencing Vermin.